-13 November 2013 -- The global burden and threat of noncommunicable diseases (NCDs) constitutes a major public health challenge that undermines social and economic development throughout the world, and inter alia has the effect of increasing inequalities between countries and within populations.
-As requested by the World Health Assembly in resolution WHA64.11, the Secretariat has developed a draft global action plan for the prevention and control of NCDs for the period 2013–2020, building on what has already been achieved through the implementation of the 2008–2013 action plan.
+13 November 2013 -- The global burden and threat of NCDs constitutes a major public health challenge that undermines social and economic development throughout the world, and inter alia has the effect of increasing inequalities between countries and within populations.
+As requested by the World Health Assembly in resolution WHA64.11, the Secretariat has developed a draft "Global action plan for the prevention and control of NCDs for the period 2013–2020", building on what has already been achieved through the implementation of the 2008–2013 action plan.

 7 October 2013 -- Each year, tobacco use and exposure to second-hand smoke claim well more than 700 000 lives in European Union (EU).
 A strong EU Tobacco Products Directive would not only help save lives and protect young people from addiction, but will also signal to the world that the EU can continue to be seen as a strong ally in the fight against the tobacco epidemic.